Tengo10/TC100-mod/README.md

-# Teckin TC100 IP-CAM
+# Teckin TC100 IP-CAMERA

 ## Overview

 Internal Pictures can be found at: [FCC ID](https://fccid.io/2AQNX-TC100).

-Nmap returns no open ports and no firmware donwlaod can be found on [Teckins](https://www.teckinhome.com/) website.
+Nmap returns no open ports and no firmware download can be found on [Teckins](https://www.teckinhome.com/) website.

 ## Hardware